 What Makes A Light Roast Coffee?

-First of all, what do we mean by ‘light roast coffee’ – well, it has little to do with the colour of the coffee that you actually drink, it is quite simply, coffee that has been lightly roasted.
+First of all, what do we mean by ‘light roast coffee’ – well, it has little to do with the color of the coffee that you actually drink, it is quite simply, coffee that has been lightly roasted.

 So what does this mean for your drink?
 Well, before I get to that, a quick word on the roasting process to help us understand why it is important.

-Before they are roasted, coffee beans are completely different to the beans you have in your head when you think of coffee beans.
+Before they are roasted, coffee beans are completely different from the beans you have in your head when you think of coffee beans.
 First of all, they are green, not that delicious chocolatey color that we would recognize.
 Also, they don’t have that delicious coffee smell, they smell more like grass or soil – not particularly appealing at all.

 So they need roasting.
 The beans will get darker as they absorb heat, and it is at this stage that you will determine whether they have a light roast (or medium, medium-dark and dark roast for that matter).